 Chroma Key with different colors

-There is plenty of room for experimentation in chroma key videos.
-Achieving the cleanest key possible means avoiding the common chroma key problems.
-This typically comes down to evenly lighting your screen but there are also some tips and tricks to clean up chroma key problems if your chroma key video has already been shot.
+There is plenty of room for experimentation in video.
+Achieving the cleanest key possible means avoiding the common problems.
+This typically comes down to evenly lighting your screen but there are also some tips and tricks to clean up problems if your video has already been shot.
 Filmmaker IQ shares some tips for using green screens in the video below.

 Green and blue may be the most common chroma colors but they are not the only options.
-Technically speaking, any solid color can be used as a chroma key background.
+Technically speaking, any solid color can be used as a background.
 Red, purple, orange, brown, any solid color at all.
-The reason why green and blue are used most often is that neither green nor blue is present in human skin tones, and people are the most common subject in shots that are chroma keyed.
+The reason why green and blue are used most often is that neither green nor blue is present in human skin tones, and people are the most common subject that are keyed.

-If your subject is wearing a green shirt, use a blue chroma key paint instead of a green unless you want their shirt disappearing along with the background.
+If your subject is wearing a green shirt, use a blue paint instead of a green unless you want their shirt disappearing along with the background.

 How to Use a Green Screen Like a Pro